 Toyota Grand Highlander

-If there’s one thing the Toyota Highlander has always needed, it’s a properly sized third-row seat.
-Now, courtesy of the new-for-2024 Grand Highlander, it has one.
-Like the Jeep Grand Cherokee L, the Grand Highlander takes its smaller sibling’s format and stretches it to a hair over 201 inches, creating the room needed for a truly capacious third row.
-With 33.5 inches of third-row legroom, the resulting way back seat can truly rival those in the Volkswagen Atlas and the three-row Grand Cherokee L, where the teeny-tiny one in the regular Highlander didn’t have a chance.
+If there’s one thing the Toyota Highlander always needed, it was a properly sized third-row seat.
+The Grand Highlander fills that void.
+Like the Jeep Grand Cherokee L, the Grand Highlander takes its smaller sibling’s format and stretches it to a hair over 201 inches, creating lots of additional interior space.
+With 33.5 inches of legroom, the third row can truly rival those in the Volkswagen Atlas and the three-row Grand Cherokee L.

-But the Grand Highlander is more than a stretched version of a familiar family SUV face.
-It has more angular styling all its own and offers Toyota’s 362-hp, 2.4-liter four-cylinder plus electric motors Hybrid Max powertrain, capable of delivering both good performance and up to 36 mpg combined.
-That mileage blows away everything else in this class, and it doesn’t sacrifice driving enjoyment to do so.
+As you might expect, the Grand Highlander isn't just a stretched version of a familiar family crossover SUV.
+It has more angular styling and offers the 362-hp Hybrid Max powertrain, consisting of a 2.4-liter four-cylinder engine and electric motors that, together, deliver good performance and up to 36 mpg combined.
+Thankfully, that mileage doesn't require sacrificing driving enjoyment.
 The standard 2.4-liter turbocharged four (265 hp) and 2.5-liter hybrid (245 hp) aren’t bad, but the Max is a standout.

-Like the regular Highlander, the Grand version is full of useful storage spaces and a big slate of active-safety gear.
-This SUV does cost a little more than some three-row alternatives like the Kia Telluride, and the top trim rings in at nearly $60,000, but it has a great deal to offer and Toyota’s reputation for reliability and quality.
+Like the regular Highlander, the Grand version is full of useful storage spaces and a big slate of active safety gear.
+This SUV does cost a little more than some three-row alternatives, like the Kia Telluride, but it has a great deal to offer, including Toyota’s reputation for reliability and quality.

 Toyota RAV4 Hybrid

-Most of the RAV4’s trims are available in hybrid form, and if you want even more power and off-road ability, there’s also the RAV4 Prime plug-in hybrid, though it’s much more expensive than the other hybrid RAVs.
-Even at that price, you’ll never confuse this with something from BMW.
-It’s practical inside, with cubbies everywhere and all of the controls are simple to operate, unlike the current family of similar products from the premium brand at Lexus.
+Toyota starts 2025 RAV4 pricing at $29,250.
+Most RAV4 trims are available in hybrid form, and if you want even more power and off-road ability, there’s also the RAV4 Plug-in Hybrid (formerly known as the RAV4 Prime).
+Unfortunately, that one is much more expensive, with base prices starting at about $44,000, and even at that price, you’ll never confuse this with something from BMW.
+It’s practical inside, with cubbies everywhere, and all of the controls are simple to operate, unlike the current family of similar products from Toyota's luxury counterpart, Lexus.

-Toyota, like Subaru, equips its SUVs with lots of active-safety gear, including adaptive cruise control, and the RAV4 gets high marks for safety.
-The back seat isn’t as big as those in the Honda CR-V or Sportage Hybrids, nor is cargo space, but it isn’t super small either.
-Because of the price premium, the very nicest RAV4 hybrids crest the $40,000 barrier, but the Woodland and XLE Premium trim levels offer lots of equipment for a bit less.
+The RAV4 also gets high marks for safety.
+Like Subaru, Toyota equips its SUVs with lots of safety gear, including adaptive cruise control.
+The RAV4's back seat isn’t as big as those in the Honda CR-V or Sportage Hybrids, nor is its cargo area, but it isn’t super small, either.
+Because of the price premium, the very nicest RAV4 Hybrid SUVs crest the $40,000 barrier, but the Woodland and XLE Premium trim levels offer lots of equipment for a bit less.